The 5 Best Petra Tours From Jerusalem & Tel Aviv [2024 Reviews]

 However, Petra isn’t the only astounding historic site in Jordan.
 You can combine a day trip to Petra from Jerusalem with a visit to one or more of the other interesting attractions in this area.

 There are many Petra tours, and it’s difficult to choose which is best for you.
-We have reviewed the top-rated tours that run from Jerusalem to Petra and selected the 5 that we believe are the best.
+We have reviewed the top-rated Petra tours from Jerusalem and selected the 5 that we believe are the best.
 Also see our Jerusalem Travel Guide for more information before you head out on your trip.

 Petra, Jerash, and Amman: 2-Day Tour From JerusalemFrom Tel Aviv: Petra Day Trip With Roundtrip Flights From Tel Aviv: Petra 1-Day Guided Tour with Transfers